couchbase/geocouch/README.md

 Note: always replace <vanilla-couch> with the path to your CouchDB source and <geocouch> with the location of the GeoCouch source.

- - change "-I" path in <geocouch>/Makefile to match <vanilla-couch>/src/couchdb
+ - Set the COUCH_SRC environment to the directory that contains the CouchDB core source (<vanilla-couch>/src/couchdb/)
  - run "make" in your <geocouch> directory
  - "make dev" your vanilla couch.
  - add the spatial indexer to you <vanilla-couch>/etc/couchdb/local_dev.ini